-The month of October in 1999 and in 2016 are no different for Prime Minister Nawaz Sharif.
+The month of October in 1999 and in 2016 appear to be no different for Prime Minister Nawaz Sharif.
 Largely.

 In 1999, General Pervez Musharraf, then just-terminated army chief and Chairman of the Joint Chiefs, plotted a coup, removed Sharif in a humiliating manner and became Chief Executive of the country.

-In 2016, 30 October (or revised 2 November) is being considered a day when Sharif is likely to face a similar challenge if not humiliation, but in a different facade.
+In 2016, 30 October (or revised 2 November) is being considered a day when Sharif is likely to face a similar challenge, but in a different facade.